acharabin/DeepLearningExamples/PyTorch/SpeechSynthesis/Tacotron2/README.md

    press ESC then type :wq then Enter to save the file.

-5. (Optional) Download existing models
+5. (Optional) Download existing models.

    Existing models can be downloaded [here](https://drive.google.com/drive/folders/1oj0NU7eQ_KpI3WPvJOFNYpz7gOi9ui6l) to use for warm start or inference testing.